concur/developer.concur.com/src/api-reference/direct-connects/hotel-service.markdown

 The Hotel supplier needs to provide emergency technical contact email that will be used for communication in case of blocking technical issues.

 ### Testing environment
-To allow Concur performing testing, the Hotel Supplier needs to provide testing URL or specify properties for testing in production URL.
+To allow Concur to perform testing, the Hotel Supplier needs to provide testing URL or specify properties for testing in production URL.
 Concur needs to be able to perform test bookings with testing credit cards.

 ### Security
 #### PCI DSS compliance